 Thrifting, upcycling, and generally sustainable fashion choices are all the rage (and incredibly necessary in the face of climate change) these days.
 This has been a grassroots movement inspired by everyday fashionistas who say style doesn’t have to be expensive—and it certainly doesn’t have to be unsustainable.
-The rise in popularity of thrifting and online resellers like Depop and ThredUp has been the Millennial and Gen Z response to the detrimental effects of fast fashion on the environment.
-(Even this year’s Met Gala featured some high-profile examples of upcycled and sustainable looks, as seen on stars like Billie Eilish and Camila Cabello.)
+The rise in popularity of thrifting and online resellers like Depop and ThredUp has been the Millennial and Gen Z response to the detrimental effects of fast fashion on the environment, and even this year’s Met Gala featured some high-profile examples of upcycled and sustainable looks, as seen on stars like Billie Eilish and Camila Cabello.

 One of the trailblazers of this movement, the Duluth-based stylist-turned-entrepreneur Kate Lindello, is taking the next step to expand the world of “slow fashion” with her new online peer-to-peer resale platform, Noishaf Bazaar.

 The name Noihsaf Bazaar may already be familiar to fashion fans because the site is an extension of Lindello’s popular resale Instagram page, noihsaf.bazaar.
 The account, which now has over 46,000 followers, was originally created to sell some of Lindello’s old clothing after the birth of her daughter in 2013.
 Since those early years, the world of Noihsaf Bazaar has grown to include pages dedicated to vintage styles and beauty products and has become an online haven for fans of indie designers and slow fashion.